ibrahimakdemir/ArrayWithConditionsAndLoops/README.md

         }
 ```

-Here I control the user's choice with switch-case.
+I control the user's choice with switch-case.
 The user entering 1 indicates that the user wants to determine the length of the array himself, while entering 2 indicates that the user wants the length of the array to be determined randomly. `lengthArray = random.Next(5, 30);` with this code, I access the `Next()` function using the object named `random` that I created from the Random library and generate a random number between 5 and 30.
 Random selected length is printed using '**interpolated strings**'.

 ---